Strategic fit review · Apogee access path

-GIG is a unified musician ecosystem: personal workstations, networked band sessions, Cube, Racks, Control, and Venue.
-The question for review is whether this architecture could fit Music Tribe as a product platform, partnership, or acquisition candidate.
+GIG is a unified musician ecosystem: musician Rigs, networked band sessions, Cube, Racks, Console, and Venue.
+The question for review is whether this architecture is credible enough for the right Apogee conversation.

 00 — Why pay attention